Neutral / cushion / high arch

 Updates to Brooks Adrenaline GTS 19

-- The upper unit of this model contrasts its immediate predecessor, the Adrenaline GTS 18, because of the engineered mesh and 3D Fit Print technologies.
+- The upper unit of this model contrasts its immediate predecessor because of the engineered mesh and 3D Fit Print technologies.
 These elements work together to provide secure and form-fitting coverage.

 Brooks Adrenaline GTS 19 size and fit

 The Brooks Adrenaline GTS 19 has a standard running shoe length, which entails that runners can get a pair with their usual sizing choices in mind.
 Widthwise, the available options for men are B – Narrow, D – Medium, 2E – Wide and 4E – Extra Wide; for women, the choices are 2A – Narrow, B – Medium, D – Wide and 2E – Extra Wide.